- October 2020:October 26-December 11 – Registration is open now

 Success depends on the mental and physical preparedness of the students, and our instructors provide excellent group and individual supervision/training.

 Our course is capped at 7 weeks based on the recommendation of our Advisory Board.
-All of our graduates, and any from any other Lineman school, are Pre-Apprentice Lineman who will have to enter a registered apprentice program with their employer.
+All of our graduates, and those from any other Lineman school, are Pre-Apprentice Lineman who will have to enter a registered apprentice program with their employer.
 No student from any lineman course graduates as a full Lineman.
 That title takes years to gain for any person from any school working at any company.

 Our course meets all of the requirements for successful employment in the Lineworker field for a fraction of the cost and half the time of related schools.